lantunes/CraTENet/README.md

 <img src="resources/cratenet-arch.png" width="60%"/>

-## Obtaining the Training Data
+## Obtaining the Training Data: The Data Preprocessing Pipeline

-To reproduce the experiments in the paper, data must be obtained from the Ricci et al. electronic transport database, and transformed into a format that the CraTENet model accepts.
-Although files containing the training data are provided for download, and can be immediately used with the model, the entire data pre-processing pipeline is described here for the sake of transparency and reproducibility.
+This project utilizes data from the Ricci et al. electronic transport database, which is transformed into a format that the CraTENet snd Random Forest models accept.
+Although files containing the training data are provided for download, and can be immediately used with the models, the entire data preprocessing pipeline is described here for the sake of transparency and reproducibility.

-### 1. Downloading the Ricci et al. database
+### 1. Downloading the Ricci et al. Database

 The full contents of the original Ricci et al. database can be downloaded from [https://doi.org/10.5061/dryad.gn001](https://doi.org/10.5061/dryad.gn001).
 At the time of this writing, the dataset on